-Today, I’ll be roasting a turkey, making cranberry-orange relish the way my mom always made it, and using her recipe to make blue cornbread.
-I’ll make a gluten-free, dairy-free green bean casserole, and a dairy-free pumpkin pie.
+Today, I’ll be roasting a turkey, making cranberry-orange relish the way my mom always made it, and using her recipe to make cornbread.
+I’ll make a green bean casserole from scratch (no canned cream of mushroom soup!), and a pumpkin pie.
 I’ll put sweet potatoes and apples with dried cherries in the crock pot.
 And my husband will make the purple mashed potatoes.
 I’ll get out the good silver and the blue willow china, and the table will be lovely, and the whole house will smell delicious all day.

 Thanksgiving is always a bit of a conundrum for Orthodox Christians on the New Calendar.
 There’s really nothing more Orthodox than giving thanks.
 Even though this is a secular holiday, it fits well in our hearts and lives.
 But it falls during the Advent Fast.
 And the Advent Fast, the 40 days before the Feast of the Nativity, is a time for preparing, not a time for feasting and celebrating.